Home » Current

 Alyssa graduated from Dartmouth Medical School and completed research fellowships in the Harvard NIH T35 program and at Stanford through the Howard Hughes Medical Institute.
 Her research aims to use genomics and machine learning to study vascular diseases in diverse populations, with a focus on historically underrepresented groups in order to advance discovery efforts that serve patients from all ancestries.

-Yvonne Fraser, MSc (Research Lab Manager)
+Yvonne Fraser, ALB MSc (Program Manager)

 Shriie Ganesh, BS (Clinical Research Coordinator)